French real estate declaration 2026: complete GMBI guide

 What is the GMBI deadline in 2026?#

-The declaration of the situation on 1 January 2026 must be filed by 30 June 2026 at the latest (the deadline is traditionally extended to 1 July by DGFiP practice).
+The declaration of the situation on 1 January 2026 had to be filed by 30 June 2026 at the latest, 11:59 pm.
+The law sets the filing "before 1 July" (article 1418 CGI): 1 July is therefore not a discretionary DGFiP tolerance but the legal deadline itself.
 In practice, you must report any change that occurred between 2 January 2025 and 1 January 2026: arrival or departure of a tenant, sale, change to vacant status, change of use, works modifying the structure of the property.

 The GMBI service is available 24/7, but the platform consistently slows down in May and June.
 Our firm recommends booking a 30 to 60-minute slot during April to process all the lots of a multi-property portfolio.